OpenLocalizationTestOrg/AX-Docs-Sandbox.handoff/ol-xliffcache/OpenLocalizationTestOrg/AX-Docs-Sandbox.it-it/master/39b77cb8da89ba26e3ac0bf0091d3ffba58fbc3c.md

 ---
-# required metadata

 title: Report definitions in financial report designer
 description: This article provides information about report definitions.
 A report definition is a report component (or building block) that uses a row definition, a column definition, and an optional reporting tree definition to create a report.
 A report definition also provides options and settings that for customizing a report.
 author: RobinARH
 manager: AnnBe
 ms.date: 2016-03-07 18 - 58 - 18